 How is corneal disease diagnosed?

-Corneal Mapping, also known as Corneal Topography, is a non-invasive diagnostic tool that provides 3-D images of the cornea, or the outer layer of the eye responsible for about 70% of the eye’s focusing power.
+Corneal Topography, also known as corneal mapping, is a non-invasive diagnostic tool that provides 3-D images of the cornea, or the outer layer of the eye responsible for about 70% of the eye’s focusing power.
 The images provide details about the cornea’s shape and curvature, and enables detection of irregular conditions.

 Corneal mapping is used to detect certain corneal diseases, abrasions, deformities, and irregular astigmatisms.
 Corneal mapping is also used to monitor and treat ocular conditions, plan eye surgery, and fit contact lenses.